ExtremeAddons/hdri_maker_docs/docs/dome_projection_panel.rst

     Scale dome, serves to scale the dome in size.
     If you have applied the Wrap (Explained later here: :ref:`dome_wrap`) then the wrap will scale with the dome, so as to always keep the same proportional size to the dome.
-    If you are using the "Ground" Material (Explained later here) ..TODO then the objects to which you have applied the "Ground" material will scale with the dome, so as to always keep the same proportional size to the dome.
+    If you are using the "Ground" Material (Explained later here :ref:`ground_material`) then the objects to which you have applied the "Ground" material will scale with the dome, so as to always keep the same proportional size to the dome.

     ..
 Note::